jklof/amigakb/boards/README.md

-To build one of these just solder the "Pro Micro" board and the socket or pin header on the adaptor board, and flash the [software](..).
+To build one of these just solder the "Pro Micro" board and the socket or pin header on the adaptor board, create a solder bridge on J1 of the "Pro Micro", and flash the [software](..).